-Morocco's relative performance on the United Nations' Human Development Index (HDI) shows that Morocco has made significant progress in terms of human development in recent years.
-The Human development index8 (HDI) of Morocco has increased significantly from 0.46 in 1990 to 0.67 in 2017 but, as chart 7 shows remains the lowest in the sample by a considerable margin, in line with its low income.
+Before comparing across the sample countries using income and expenditure measures of inequality, we examine Morocco's relative performance on the United Nations' Human Development Index (HDI).
+This widely used and broad measure of human achievement includes per capita income but also covers education and health indicators which helps us see how the typical Moroccan is doing.
+Morocco has made significant progress in terms of human development in recent years.
+The Human development index7 (HDI) of Morocco has increased significantly from 0.46 in 1990 to 0.67 in 2017 but, as chart 18 shows remains the lowest in the sample by a considerable margin, in line with its low income.

-Chart 7: The Evolution of HDI by Country
+Chart 18: The Evolution of HDI by Country